TRIPS Agreement waiver: Market incentives

 It has been argued that a waiver would make pharmaceutical companies less willing to respond to the next crisis; Pharmaceutical companies have argued that it "would undermine innovation".
 In rebuttal, it has been argued that vaccine development was publicly funded, and thus presented little or no risk to pharmaceutical companies, and that any portion of development costs not covered by public funds has been recouped many times over by profits.
 Public funding agreements did not include much transparency.
 Some estimates are that public funds are paying for the research, development, testing, regulatory approval, manufacturing, and advance purchase orders, so that the manufacturers are taking negligible risk, pointing to tenfold increases in stock prices.
 The companies also get to keep the IP for technological advances made with public funding, allowing them to make more profit in the future.

-Which some vaccine manufacturers claim they are selling vaccines at cost, and taking no profit, this is impossible to verify because they are not publishing the financial data.
+While "Big Pharma" and the state are frequently identified as key to creating the structures that motivate market incentives, philanthropies also play an important role.
+Indeed, different forms of interaction between firms, state agencies, and philanthropies work together to capture value from biomedical innovation.
+While some vaccine manufacturers claim they are selling vaccines at cost, and taking no profit, this is impossible to verify because they are not publishing the financial data.

 An editorial in The Lancet called waivers "reasonable in a time of global catastrophe", arguing that the global economy would benefit from broader vaccination, because supply chains cross borders, and even areas with very high vaccination rates depend on areas with lower vaccination rates for goods and services.
 Tedros Adhanom Ghebreyesus also listed the pandemic's effects on child development and education, and argued that companies would still get royalties, likening the arrangements to those used in wartime.

 Risk of new variants

-Pharmaceutical companies argued that a waiver would "raise the risk of unsafe viruses".
+Pharmaceutical companies argued that a waiver would "raise the risk of unsafe viruses", despite a lack of evidence.

 Proponents argue that a waiver would allow vaccinating the world's poor years earlier, and thus reduce the risk of new variants (including vaccine-resistant variants) evolving.
 These include Tedros Adhanom Ghebreyesus, who argued that poor vaccine coverage meant that the virus had "more opportunities to mutate and potentially undermine the efficacy of vaccines everywhere", warning "We could end up back at square one".

 The SARS-CoV-2 Omicron variant has been cited as an example of why the waiver is needed.